eje74/BADChIMP-cpp/doc/fileformat.md

 #### Comments to entries

 - ```NUM_DIMENSIONS```: (Optional, Default: nd=3)  Specify number of spatial dimensions.
 In vtk it seems that all vectors and positions are given with three components.

+- ```GLOBAL_DIMENSIONS```: Gives the size of the system in each Cartesian direction include the ghost node rim.
+This entry should be the same for all processors.
+This information is needed by the vtk-output routine.

 - ```USE_ZERO_GHOST_NODE```: (Optional) Treat node 0 as a placeholder for a node that is not in use (i.e solid nodes).
 This means that we begin numbering points from 1, _not_ 0.
 If the key word is written then this feature is enabled.